nauam/Courses/docs/upgrading/upgrading-to-rundeck-3.2.md

-# Upgrading to QW Control 3.2
+# Upgrading to Rundeck 3.2

 ::: tip
 See other [Upgrading](/upgrading/) Documents if you are upgrading from 3.0 or earlier.
 :::

-## Upgrading from QW Control 3.0 Using Debian/RPM packaging
+## Upgrading from Rundeck 3.0 Using Debian/RPM packaging

-The value of `framework.projects.dir` in the default install of QW Control 3.2 in the config file `framework.properties` has changed to:
+The value of `framework.projects.dir` in the default install of Rundeck 3.2 in the config file `framework.properties` has changed to:

-	framework.projects.dir=/var/lib/qwcontrol/projects
+	framework.projects.dir=/var/lib/rundeck/projects

-QW Control 3.0.x has this :
+Rundeck 3.0.x has this :

-	framework.projects.dir=/var/qwcontrol/projects
+	framework.projects.dir=/var/rundeck/projects

-If before the upgrade the `/var/qwcontrol/projects` is NOT empty, 3.2 will start properly, but if `/var/qwcontrol/projects` is empty, it will be deleted and 3.2 won't start until you modify the proper line in `framework.properties` to be `/var/lib/qwcontrol/projects`.
+If before the upgrade the `/var/rundeck/projects` is NOT empty, 3.2 will start properly, but if `/var/rundeck/projects` is empty, it will be deleted and 3.2 won't start until you modify the proper line in `framework.properties` to be `/var/lib/rundeck/projects`.

-An error with this message may occur in the QW Control console at startup:
+An error with this message may occur in the Rundeck console at startup:

 ```
-... nested exception is java.lang.IllegalArgumentException: project base directory could not be created. /var/qwcontrol/projects
+... nested exception is java.lang.IllegalArgumentException: project base directory could not be created. /var/rundeck/projects

 ```